-Ingo Trauschweizer joined the faculty at Ohio University in 2009.
+Ingo Trauschweizer serves as an associate professor of history at Ohio University.
 He advises M.A. and PhD students in U.S. military history, international history, the history of the Cold War, and other subjects related to contemporary U.S. political history and transatlantic relations.
-He teaches classes in U.S. political, military, and international history, including the survey of U.S. history since the Civil War (HIST 2010), American Military History (HIST 3211), The Cold War (HIST 3743), The U.S. and the Vietnam War (HIST 3050), and War, Violence, and Modernity (HIST 3214) as well as graduate-level courses in the history department and the Contemporary History Institute.
-He previously taught at Norwich University and New Mexico Tech and served as a postdoctoral fellow at the European University Institute in Florence, Italy.
-Professor Trauschweizer began his studies in his native Germany and earned an MA (2000) and PhD (2006) in International and Diplomatic History at the University of Maryland.
+He teaches classes in U.S. political, military, and international history, including the survey of U.S. history since the Civil War (HIST 2010), American Military History (HIST 3211 – Fall 2013), The Cold War (HIST 3743), The U.S. and the Vietnam War (HIST 3050), and War, Violence, and Modernity (HIST 3213 – Spring 2014) as well as HTC tutorials and graduate-level courses in the history department and the Contemporary History Institute.
+Most of these courses fulfill requirements or serve as electives in the War and Peace Studies program (http://www.internationalstudies.ohio.edu/academic-programs/undergrad/war_peace_maj.html).
+Professor Trauschweizer previously taught at Norwich University and New Mexico Tech and served as a postdoctoral fellow at the European University Institute in Florence, Italy.
+He began his studies in his native Germany and earned an MA (2000) and PhD (2006) in International and Diplomatic History at the University of Maryland.

 409 Bentley Annex